unixorn/numenta-apps/burnrate-metric/README.md

 ```

 ### Docker setup:
 I've created a Dockerfile that has everything you need included.
-You can either build it yourself with `docker build -t burnrate .` inside your git clone of grok-burnrate, or you can use our public burnrate Docker image with `docker pull grok/burnrate`
+You can either build it yourself with `docker build -t burnrate .` inside your git clone of htmit-burnrate, or you can use our public burnrate Docker image with `docker pull htmit/burnrate`

 ## Usage